IIPoliII/bdo-discord-gearbot/README.md

 !gear + @mention to see someone else gear

-!update stats + ap + dp + new link to update gear instead of using !gear full
+!update stats ap awaap dp newlink to update gear instead of using !gear full

-!update level + level to update your level
+!update level newlevel to update your level

 !fsupdate +@mention to manually update someone